daliusd/python-tutorial-lt/glossary.rst

       .. index:: single: generator expression

-   generatoriaus reiškinys / generator expression
+   generatorinis reiškinys / generator expression
       An expression that returns a generator.
 It looks like a normal expression followed by a :keyword:`for` expression defining a loop variable, range, and an optional :keyword:`if` expression.
 The combined expression